English Literature Summer School

-The English Summer School – Part 2 will cover literature dating from 1790 to 2013, including Romanticism and the Gothic Movement, Victorian Sensation Novels, Literature and the British Empire, Modernism, Postmoderism and Contemporary Literature.
+The English Summer School – Part 2 will cover literature dating from 1790 to 2017, including Romanticism and the Gothic Movement, Victorian Sensation Novels, Literature and the British Empire, Modernism, and Postmodernism.
 We will be covering the ‘Death of the Author’ and Postcolonial criticism as part of this Summer School.

-Please note that students can attend both Parts of the Summer School, or just one, depending on their literary interests.
-Although the courses complement one another, they can also be treated as stand alone events and there is no requirement to have attended Part 1 in order to register for Part 2.
+Please note that students can attend all Parts of the Summer School, or just one or two, depending on their literary interests.
+Although the courses complement one another, they can also be treated as stand alone events and there is no requirement to have attended Part 1 in order to register for other Parts.

 The tutors for the course range widely in their specialisms, from Medieval folk tales to Renaissance drama to contemporary criticism.
 This ensures that students will benefit from the broadest possible range of perspectives and approaches.

 ‘This was such an amazing course!
 I think the thing that made it so enjoyable were the staff running it.
 Although challenging, the course opened my eyes to a whole different perspective on literature – and the speakers really helped me to understand some of the harder texts.
 I would definitely recommend this course as it is worth every minute.’